 Shawn Fluharty, Delegate, West Virginia, National Council of Legislators from Gaming States (NCLGS)

-Phil Juliano, Executive Vice President of Casino Operations & Chief Marketing Officer, Bally’s Corporation
+Phil Juliano, Executive Vice President & Chief Marketing Officer, Bally’s Corporation

 Kevin O’Toole, Executive Director, Pennsylvania Gaming Control Board